gravitational/teleport/docs/4.2/features/ssh_pam.md

 ### Using `pam_script.so`

-If more advanced functionality is needed `pam_script.so` is a good choice.
-It typically has to be installed from packages but richer scripts with more identity information from Teleport can be used during the process of user creation.
+If more advanced functionality is needed, `pam_script.so` is a good choice.
+It typically has to be installed from packages, but enables the use of richer scripts with more identity information from Teleport to be used during the process of user creation.

-To start install `pam_script.so`.
-On Debian based systems this would be `apt-get install libpam-script` and on RHEL based systems yum install pam-script.
+### Install pam_script.so.

+!!!
+Tip

+    Debian-based systems: `apt-get install libpam-script`
+    RHEL-based systems: `yum install pam-script`

 You can either add `pam_script.so` to your existing PAM stack for your application or write a new one for Teleport.
 In this example we'll write a new one to simplify